lucajungnickel/libaudiosynth/README.md

 # libaudiosynth
-An light-weight audio library for creating additive and subtractive synthesis in C
+A lightweight audio library for creating additive and subtractive synthesis in C